 Penalties for Selling or Manufacturing Heroin in Iowa

 Possession of heroin is a serious crime, but selling, possessing with intent to sell, delivering, or manufacturing heroin could land you behind bars for decades and force you to pay huge out-of-pocket fines.
-The penalties for possessing with intent to sell, delivering, selling or manufacturing heroin can be found under the Iowa Code Section 124.401, which determines sentencing based on the quantity of drugs seized.
+The penalties for possessing with intent to sell, delivering, selling, or manufacturing heroin can be found under the Iowa Code Section 124.401, which determines sentencing based on the number of drugs seized.

 Distributing, manufacturing, delivering, or possessing with intent to sell less than or equal to 100 g of heroin is a special class C felony.
 The maximum punishment a person may face for a special class C felony include:

 - Up to 10 years in prison; and

 - A fine ranging between $1,000 and $50,000

 If the amount was more than 100 g but less than or equal to 1kg, then the offender will face a special class B felony.
 The penalties for the crime upon conviction include: